gitockham/ock-ledger/README.md

 ## Security

-If you discover a security vulnerability within this application, please send an e-mail to security@ark.io.
+If you discover a security vulnerability within this application, please send an e-mail to security@ockham.consulting.
 All security vulnerabilities will be promptly addressed.

 ## Credits